fortrabbit/quotes/readme.md

 # Fabulous developer quotes

 This is a collection of quotes for developers.
 Motivation about the things that really matter in life: Bugs, release cycles and launch dates.
+It includes a collection of a few hundred quotes with author, just look at the `quotes.json`.

 ## How to use it